 CAPPE welcomes applications from both early career and established scholars to join us as Visiting Scholars every academic year.
 Visits may be from a few days to several months: past examples of visits may be found below.

 Join us as a visiting scholar in philosophy, politics and ethics

-We are happy to work with prospective colleagues seeking institutional or other funding; and may be able to offer limited financial support in certain cases, especially where access to other funding is limited, for applications made between October 2018 and January 2019.
-Anyone who is interested in working with us should contact the Centre Director Professor Bob Brecher: R.Brecher@brighton.ac.uk
+We are happy to work with prospective colleagues seeking institutional or other funding; and may be able to offer limited financial support in certain cases, especially where access to other funding is limited.
+Anyone who is interested in working with us should contact the Centre Director Professor Mark Devenney M.Devenney@brighton.ac.uk

-CAPPE also works in conjunction with the School of Humanities to organise Erasmus exchange schemes which offer University of Brighton Staff and postgraduate students working in the areas of philosophy, ethics and political philosophy the opportunity to travel to and work at two partner institutions; Radboud University, Neijmegen, Netherlands and University of Ghent, Belgium.
-For further information please contact Professor Bob Brecher: R.Brecher@brighton.ac.uk
+CAPPE also works in conjunction with the School of Humanities and Social Science to organise Erasmus exchange schemes which offer University of Brighton Staff and postgraduate students working in the areas of philosophy, ethics and political philosophy the opportunity to travel to and work at two partner institutions; Radboud University, Neijmegen, Netherlands and University of Ghent, Belgium.
+For further information please contact Professor Mark Devenney M.Devenney@brighton.ac.uk